Aaron Abelson

 Eric Rothman

-Eric is a nationally-renowned expert in transportation planning, transit-oriented development, and economic development.
+Eric is a nationally-renowned expert in public-private real estate advisory, transit-oriented development, transportation planning, and economic development.

-Eric’s experience combines serving as a senior public transit agency manager with an extensive consulting practice that includes expertise in strategic planning, transportation planning and development, economic development, capital-program management, financial management and program implementation.
-He works nationally and internationally with transit agencies, municipalities, large-scale institutions, private companies and non-profits.
+Eric’s professional experience spans more than three decades at HR&A and previous service as a senior public transit agency manager.
+In his consulting practice, Eric provides his clients with expertise in public-private partnerships, financial and economic analysis for real estate and infrastructure projects, strategic planning, transportation planning and development, economic development, capital-program management, financial management, program implementation, and organizational strategy.
+He works nationally and internationally with transit agencies, municipalities, large-scale institutions, private companies, and non-profits.

-For over 20 years, Eric has worked extensively in transportation planning and transit-oriented development.
+Eric has worked extensively in transportation planning and transit-oriented development.
 He leads the firm’s work creating transit-oriented development strategies anchored by station redevelopment across the United States, including Philadelphia’s 30th Street Station for Amtrak in partnership with Drexel University and Brandywine Properties; Union Station in Washington D.C. on behalf of the Union Station Redevelopment Corporation; Moynihan Station for the Port Authority of New York and New Jersey, and Union Depot in downtown St. Paul, Minnesota, for the Ramsey County Regional Rail Authority.
 Additional transportation-sector clients include NJ Transit, Transport for London, the Massachusetts Bay Transportation Authority, the Metropolitan Council in Minnesota, the Connecticut Department of Transportation, and the Los Angeles County Metropolitan Transit Authority.
-He is a regular speaker at the national Rail~volution and Transportation Research Board conferences.

-Prior to joining HR&A, Eric worked as Head of Business Planning for Transport for London (TfL) where he created and directed the business planning process to invest $7.5 billion in annual funding in London’s transportation network and for the New York City Transit Authority.
+Eric served as CEO of HR&A from 2020 to 2024 and currently serves as Co-Chair of the Board of Directors.
+Prior to joining HR&A, Eric worked as Head of Business Planning for Transport for London where he created and directed the business planning process to invest $7.5 billion in annual funding in London’s transportation network and led the integration of 15 predecessor organizations into a unified transportation agency under the Mayor of London.
+He began his career as a capital planning analyst at the New York City Transit Authority.

 Eric holds a Master of Public Policy from Harvard’s Kennedy School and a Bachelor of Arts degree from Princeton University.